cysouw/graphicalgrammar/text/germany.md

 Franz Willomitzer (1847-1910)

-First edition only a single simple table (Becker-influence?) [@willomitzer1879: 123]
+First edition only a single simple table (Becker-influence with numbers) [@willomitzer1879: 123].
+Remains in later editions

 Later editions add *Satzbilder* very much in the style of Kern (without clear attribution), starting with fourth edition from 1885 [@willomitzer1885: 123, 132, 137]